austince/flink-ci-flink/docs/ops/deployment/docker.md

 you can achieve this in several ways:

 * **override the container entry point** with a custom script where you can run any bootstrap actions.
-At the end you can call the standard `/docker-entrypoint.sh` script of the Flink image with the same arguments as the image has.
+At the end you can call the standard `/docker-entrypoint.sh` script of the Flink image with its usual arguments.

   The following example creates a custom entry point script which enables more libraries and plugins.
   The custom script, custom library and plugin are provided from a mounted volume.